ahmetremziata/cqrs-movie-project/README.md

 # cqrs-movie-api
 This project provides a simple movie api using cqrs and event sourcing.
 With this api, you can create new movie and new actor, update a movie or actor and delete movie or actor and moreover.
-It is written by c# language and .net5 technology.
+It is written with c# programming language and .net5 technology.

 ## Dependencies
 - Postgre (Datasource for command)